 In terms of services and assistance, the library should demonstrate novel technologies to encourage creative data handling and information sharing.
 Personal knowledge management services (i.e. Zotero and diigo) facilitate new learning and research possibilities.

 The library should be a leader in demonstrating the power of customization and personalization of services.
 We offer RSS and autolert feeds that provide proactive notification of newly released materials in specific subject areas.
 We also provide timely self-help options at a distance for our 24X7 remote users.
 We continue to enhance Virtual services enhancing our chat capabilities with synchronous personal interaction techniques such as remote shared screens with side-by-side online assistance.

 The library should be seen as a primary location for explorations and demonstrations of information tools, techniques, and visualization possibilities.
-In addition to providing individual study spaces and instruction classrooms, the library should offer venues such as classroom learning spaces adjacent to collection materials, auditorium spaces for group discussions, and in-depth research consultation spaces.
+In addition to providing individual and group study spaces, the library should offer venues such as classroom learning spaces adjacent to collection materials, auditorium spaces for group discussions, and in-depth research consultation spaces.
 Finally, the library facility should serve as a home for non-traditional student populations.

 The physical library can also serve as a social center for interdisciplinary activity, and an atheneum-type space to encourage and house novel conversations and collaborations.
 The modern library can also serve as a blended service location, offering just-in-time services from related organizations, such as writing clinic consultation, technology support, and a faculty pedagogy support service.